About Radiation Therapy to Your Lymph Nodes

 This information will help you get ready for radiation therapy to your lymph nodes at MSK.
-It will help you know what to expect before, during, and after your treatment.
-It will also help you learn about side effects and how to care for yourself during treatment.
+It explains what to expect.
+It also explains how to care for yourself before, during, and after your radiation therapy.

 About radiation therapy